nhsconnect/gpconnect/index.md

 Each specification has a dual objective:

-* to show consumer suppliers how to connect to the APIs from their applications
+* to show consumer suppliers how to develop APIs for their applications so that they can access clinical data
-* to show provider suppliers how to develop APIs that connect to their clinical data
+* to show provider suppliers how to develop APIs for their systems so that they can share their clinical data

 The specifications are arranged by version number and grouped into separate [capabilities](overview_priority_capabilities.html), for example: